electron/electron/docs/tutorial/desktop-environment-integration.md

 ## Thumbnail Toolbars

-On Windows, you can add a thumbnail toolbar with specified buttons in a taskbar layout of an application window.
-It provides users a way to access to a particualr window's command without restoring or activating the window.
+On Windows you can add a thumbnail toolbar with specified buttons in a taskbar layout of an application window.
+It provides users a way to access to a particular window's command without restoring or activating the window.

 From MSDN, it's illustrated: